UPGON/cenfind/docs/source/inference.rst

 Inputs
 ------

 The input data should be TIF images with a pixel size of about 100 nm.
 This constraint is due to the canonical model used in SpotNet and in StarDist.
-The data consists of a set of field of view containing at least one nucleus channel and at least one centriole marker channel.
-The field of view should be projected along the depth (z-axis) and saved under a directory called projections/ under the dataset directory.
+The data consists of a set of fields of view containing at least one nucleus channel and at least one centriole marker channel.
+The field of view should be max-projected along the depth (z-axis) and saved under a directory called projections/ under the dataset directory.
 The file name serves as the key for the rest of the analysis.

 Centriole predictions with SpotNet
 ----------------------------------

-Cenfind uses in the background the multi-scale U-Net neural network SpotNet.
-This accepts a single channel max projection and infer the location of all centrioles present in the field of view.
+Cenfind uses in the background the multi-scale U-Net neural network SpotNet, which accepts a single channel max projection and predict the position of the centrioles in the field of view.
-The position (row-major) of each detected centrioles is saved along with the channel used and the intensity of the signal at that position.
 Cenfind saves a TSV file for each field of view with the position of the detected centrioles and the channel used as well as the maximum intensity at the position.

 .. csv-table:: Snippet of a centriole file